 In an information-based society, understanding data management is vital.
-The backbone of the Internet, Cloud Computing, Business Intelligence, and relational database management systems provide the key to utilizing business information to create a competitive advantage.
-This course provides an introduction to relational database management systems, data modeling, and the use of computer software to meet reporting and decision support needs within an organization.
-The student will use a relational database management system to create data tables, build table relationships, develop and modify custom forms, generate reports, and perform queries, while taking measures to ensure data validity, efficiency, and integrity.
-Subject to time available, additional topics will be included.
+The backbone of the Internet, Cloud Computing, and Business Intelligence, relational database management systems and data management provide the key to utilizing business information to create a competitive advantage.
+This course provides an introduction to relational database management systems, data modeling, and artificial intelligence.
+The student will use a relational database management system to create data models and build data applications.
+An introduction to Artificial Intelligence, Machine Learning, and Deep Learning tools and models will also be included.
 Prerequisites: BSYS 1000 or BSYS 1001 or BSYS 1005

 Human Resource Management Fundamentals

 Develops an understanding of the significant human resource management programs and systems utilized in today's business and government organizations.
 Covers the major human resource management functions with some emphasis on practical application of the techniques studied.
 Recommended for all persons interested in management and/or supervision.
 ORGB 1105 is recommended

 This marketing research course will explore research tools and techniques needed to execute various marketing research projects.
 Emphasis will be on how marketing research fits into the strategic planning process; conducting situation analyses and exploratory research; identifying and locating sources of secondary data including Internet and other online resources; evaluating and selecting appropriate methods for conducting primary research; designing data gathering tools; conducting effective survey fieldwork; and tabulating, analyzing and reporting of primary research findings.
 You will be required to complete a major multi-method marketing research project.